ajtulloch/ajtulloch.github.com/_posts/2012-03-19-making-the-site-logo.md

 ### Introduction to D3.js

 There are a vast number of tutorials on D3.js, some of which have been collected [here][d3.js tutorials].
-The key patterns seem to be that we load some data - be it JSON, CSV, a Javascript arrray, etc., bind this data to a *selection* (a collection of DOM nodes), and then modify the attributes of our selected objects using the bound data itself.
+The key patterns is that we load some data - be it JSON, CSV, Javascript array, etc., then bind this data to a *selection* (a collection of DOM nodes), and finally modify the attributes of our selected objects with functions operating on the data.

 ### Making the Logo